johnwquarles/google-homepage/README.md

 Things to improve on:

-Nest CSS code in a more planned/thought-out fashion.
+Nest CSS code in a more logical fashion.

 Make .png images grey when not hovered over; have the mic icon present its "search by voice" dialogue